The Office of Waste Management has two primary functions:

-- Underground Storage Tank Management Program - This program oversees the registration of Underground Storage Tanks (UST program) as well as the cleanup of Leaking Underground Storage Tanks (LUST program).
-(Click here for information about Aboveground Tank registration.)
+- Underground Storage Tank Management - Registration and Modification of Underground Storage Tank Systems (UST program), as well as, the clean-up of Leaking Underground Storage Tanks (LUST program).
+Aboveground Tank Registration

-- Site Remediation Program - This program oversees the investigation and remediation of sites contaminated with hazardous materials and petroleum.
-This includes the redevelopment and reuse of sites commonly known as Brownfields.
+- Site Remediation Program - Investigation and remediation of sites contaminated with hazardous materials and petroleum, which includes the redevelopment and reuse of sites commonly known as Brownfields.

 - Superfund and Department of Defense Program - Includes Brownfields, Superfund, Department of Defense Clean-ups, and evaluation of sites on EPA's CERCLIS list for consideration of action under the Superfund Program.